 Bearing Capacity of the soil.

-Load applied from structure to the foundation.
+The load applied from structure to the foundation.

-Type of Superstructure is going to construct.
+The type of Superstructure is going to construct.

 The Condition of the soil.

 The depth of the soil at which safe bearing strata exists.

 8 Types of the foundation-footing are used in construction are,

 The isolated footing is commonly used in reinforced cement concrete columns because it very is simple and most economical as compared to the other footings.
 This footing is used to support a single RCC Column.
 The isolated footings are independent footings for every column and provided for each column separately in buildings.